 Poland Birding Tours

-The Republic of Poland (“Poland” hereafter) is a large country, the same size as the US state of New Mexico, in central Eastern Europe with a population of 38.5 million people.
+Our Poland birding tours offer some of Europe’s finest birding with a large assortment of highly prized specials possible.
+The Republic of Poland (“Poland” hereafter) is a large country, the same size as the US state of New Mexico, in central Eastern Europe with a population of 36.5 million people.
 Its northern coastline is the Baltic Sea but on all other sides it is landlocked, sharing its borders with Germany, Czech Republic, Slovakia, Ukraine, Belarus, Lithuania, and Russia.
 Warsaw, the capital of Poland, sits just to the east of the center of the country and is home to around 3.1 million people.

 Throughout history, Poland has been a prosperous country.
 The Kingdom of Poland was formed in 1025 and remained in place for the next 500 years.
 Poland’s growth and prosperity led to its joining with neighbors Lithuania to form the Polish-Lithuanian Commonwealth in 1569.
 This single nation became one of the largest and most populous nations in 16th and 17th century Europe, extending for 390,000 square miles (1,000,000 square kilometers) across the east of Europe.
 This did not last however, and from the 18th century onwards Poland became divided and conquered by many foreign powers including Prussia, Russia, Austria, and later Napoleon of France.
 In the 20th century Poland suffered greatly during both World War One and World War Two, perhaps more so than any other country in this period, and later from the Soviet Union.
 Poland joined the European Union in 2004.